cse3901-2021au-giles/bitsplease-project6/README.md

 ## Viewing Grades
 There are 5 different ways you can view the student's grades.

-    1. From the course details page - it lists all grades added for all students who enroll into the course.
+    1. Through "Student Grades" link on the course details page - it lists all grades added for all students who enroll into the course.

-    2. From the project details page - it lists all grades added for all students who participate in project.
+    2. Through "Student Grades" link on the project details page - it lists all grades added for all students who participate in the project.

-    3. From the team details page - it lists all grades added for all students on the team.
+    3. Through "Student Grades" link on the team details page - it lists all grades added for all students of the team.

     4. From the Grades menu